Last Updated: June 11, 2024

 United States of America

-💰 Compare Betty White's Net Worth
+1. What Was Betty White's Net Worth And Salary?

 What was Betty White's Net Worth and Salary?

 Betty White was an Illinois-born actress, comedienne, author, and television host who had a net worth of $75 million.
 Recognized as one of the true pioneers of the entertainment industry, Betty White had a long and illustrious career.
 She was the longest-standing television entertainer of all time, with a career spanning more than eight decades.
-She also experienced success in the film world, and she had shown her range and versatility over the course of her accomplished years.
+She also experienced success in the film world, and she has shown her range and versatility over the course of her accomplished years.

 On December 31st, 2021, Betty White passed away in her home just weeks before her 100th birthday.